SoftwareGuy/Ignorance/README.md

 tldr: ENet-CSharp, Mirror, Unity Engine 2017.4 LTS.
 DLLs are included to build against for Mirror and Unity Engine are in the repo.
 ## How to use
-1. Download the git and compile the project.
+1. Follow instructions above.
 If errors occur, open a Issue ticket.
 2. In your Mirror NetworkManager child class, you would do:
 ```csharp
 public override void InitializeTransport() {